chuyaowang/obsidian/Machine Learning/Concepts/Cluster-wise Linear Regression.md

 ## Definition

-Cluster-wise regularized linear regression (CLR) is a machine learning method that combines clustering and [linear regression](0.%20Understanding%20Deep%20Learning.md###Linear%20Regression).
+Cluster-wise regularized linear regression (CLR) is a machine learning method that combines clustering and [Linear Regression](2.%20UDL%20Supervised%20Learning.md#Linear%20Regression).
 It is used to model data that is heterogeneous, meaning that the data points do not follow a single linear relationship.
 CLR works by first clustering the data points into groups that are similar to each other.
 Then, a linear regression model is fit to each cluster.
 This allows the model to capture the different linear relationships that exist in the data.

 ## Application